-Born in Frankfurt, Germany, in 1749, Johann Wolfgang von Goethe was tutored extensively in languages as a child.
-Goethe's father, a lawyer, prioritized his son's education, enabling him to engage in many literary and cultural pursuits.
+Born in Frankfurt, Germany, on August 28, 1749, Johann Wolfgang von Goethe was tutored extensively in languages as a child.
+Goethe’s father, a lawyer, prioritized his son’s education, enabling him to engage in many literary and cultural pursuits.
 Goethe was fascinated by writers such as Homer and Ovid, and committed whole passages of these texts to heart.

 Goethe’s love for poetry persisted through his legal training, and he anonymously released Annette, his first collection of poems, in 1770.
 By the time he completed his studies, he had composed a satirical crime comedy, fallen in love with folk poetry, and developed a deep affinity for Shakespeare, the figure responsible for what he termed his “personal awakening.”

 Throughout the 1770s, Goethe practiced a unique, progressive version of law across Germany, while maintaining a side career as an editor, playwright, and poet.
 He wrote his first widely-read novel, the loosely-autobiographical, joyfully-romantic tragedy, The Sorrows of Young Werther, in 1774, at the age of twenty-four.
 The book was an instant international success.
 Napoleon Bonaparte called it one of the greatest works of European Literature.
 It sparked the phenomenon “Werther-Fieber” (“Werther Fever”), in which young men throughout Europe began dressing like the tragic protagonist, and brought Goethe to the court of Karl August, Grand Duke of Saxe-Weimar-Eisenach, where he would become an important advisor.
 In later years, Goethe expressed his disgust with the novel and the romantic genre out of which it emerged; however, its effect on Goethe’s career and public image were undeniable.